 How TIPS Can Have Negative Yields

-The answer is that the yield on a TIPS bond is equal to the Treasury bond yield minus the rate of expected inflation.
-This is an essential characteristic of TIPS -- they are designed that way.
-As a result, when standard Treasury bonds are trading at yields that are below the expected inflation rate—as has been the case since late 2010—TIPS yields will fall into negative territory.
+The answer is that the yield on a TIPS bond is equal to the Treasury bond yield minus the expected inflation rate.
+This is an essential characteristic of TIPS—they are designed that way.
+As a result, when standard Treasury bonds are trading at yields below the expected inflation rate—as has been the case since late 2010—TIPS yields fall into negative territory.

 Let's look at July 17, 2012, again as an example.
-On that day, the 10-year Treasury note was yielding 1.49%.
-However, based on the comparative yields of TIPS versus plain-vanilla Treasuries, investors were expecting inflation of about 2.13% in the next ten years.
-If you subtract this 2.13% from the 10-year yield of 1.49%, the result is a negative number for the 10-year TIPS: -0.64%.
-As long as Treasuries continue to offer yields below the rate of expected inflation, TIPS will remain in negative territory.
+On that day, the 10-year Treasury note was yielding 1.53%.
+However, based on TIPS' comparative yields versus plain-vanilla Treasuries, investors were expecting inflation of about 2.13% in the next decade.

 Negative Real Returns in Treasuries

-On the face of it, there seems to be no rational explanation for an investor putting money into an investment that not only doesn't pay interest, however slight, but actually charges the investor for holding their money.
-In reality, this can be the case with ordinary "plain vanilla" treasuries as well.
-If, for example, you buy a Treasury note that pays 2% interest to maturity and the average inflation rate over the period is 2.5%, your real return is a negative 0.5%.
-The difference in the negative yields in ordinary treasuries and in TIPS is that because of the way tips are structured, the negative yield becomes more apparent.
+There seems to be no rational explanation for an investor putting money into an investment that doesn't pay interest but charges them for holding their money.
+In reality, this can happen with ordinary "plain vanilla" treasuries as well.

+To demonstrate, if you purchased a Treasury note that pays 2% interest to maturity and the average inflation rate over the period is 2.5%, your real return is a -0.5%.
+The difference in the negative yields in ordinary treasuries and TIPS is that the negative yield is different because of the way TIPS are tied to the Consumer Price Index.

-Negative Yields and "the Flight to Safety"
+Negative Yields and the "Flight to Safety"

-For a similar reason, investment grade bonds, and Treasuries, in particular, tend to offer particularly low-interest rates in troubled times.
-Because the demand for the safest possible products increases in troubled economies, the offerers can reduce their interest rate incentives even further than usual.
+For a similar reason, investment-grade bonds and Treasuries, in particular, tend to offer particularly low interest rates in troubled times.
+Because the demand for the safest possible products increases in down-swinging economies, the offerors can reduce their interest rate incentives even further than usual.

 Why Investors Accept TIPS With Negative Yields

-- The risk of Inflation: Many investors act on their expectations that the Federal Reserve's stimulative monetary policies in these same troubled economic times will eventually cause inflation to accelerate.
-If inflation accelerates investors will once again earn a positive return on TIPS because TIPS' principal adjusts upwards with inflation.
+Additionally, many investors assume that the Federal Reserve's monetary policies in troubled economic times will eventually cause inflation to accelerate.
+If inflation accelerates, investors will once again earn a positive return on TIPS because TIPS' principal adjusts upwards with inflation.